69% BEM members working in the health services

 suffered racism

-A health group survey of 2000 "Black and Ethnic
+A health group survey of 2000 "Black and

-Minority" workers in the Health Services revealed
+Ethnic Minority" workers in the Health Services

-suffered racism at work.
+health services suffered racism at work.

 Of those who had experienced racism at work: